On average, your neighbors pay $119 a month.See Your Rates

 Home prices can greatly affect the cost of insurance in any given state.
 A higher average home price usually means higher premiums in that state.
 For Kansas, the average listing price is $172,071 as of July 2015, much lower than the national average of $284,748.

 Burglary is a serious and sometimes violent property crime.
-States with higher average burglary rates generally have higher average home insurance premiums, because the likelihood that someone will need to file a claim is higher.
-According to data from the FBI Uniform Crime Report, in 2013, Kansas’ average burglary rate was 600.4 per 100,000 people, which is almost exactly the same as the national average of 610.0 per 100,000.
+States with higher average burglary rates generally have higher average home insurance premiums.
+That's because the likelihood that someone will need to file a claim is higher.
+According to data from the FBI Uniform Crime Report, in 2013, Kansas’ average burglary rate was 600.4 per 100,000 people.
+That's almost exactly the same as the national average of 610.0 per 100,000.

-States with more law enforcement per capita tend to be safer than states with fewer policemen and women.
-In Kansas, there are 44.1 law enforcement personnel per 100,000 total citizens, which is a bit higher than the national median of 32 per 100,000.
+States with more law enforcement per capita tend to be safer.
+In Kansas, there are 44.1 law enforcement personnel per 100,000 total citizens.
+That's a bit higher than the national median of 32 per 100,000.

-Hot, humid summers: Other than certain regions in the western part of the state, summers in Kansas are very hot and very humid, with temperatures averaging about 90 degrees and around 80% humidity.
+Hot, humid summers: Summers in Kansas are very hot and very humid.
+Temperatures averaging about 90 degrees and around 80% humidity.
 Summer temperatures are very uniform.
 August, the hottest month, sees average high temperatures of 90 degrees across the board, but humidity is much more variable.
 For example, Topeka, in eastern Kansas, has August humidity levels around 71%.
 To contrast, Goodland, on the opposite end of the state, only has about 60% humidity.
-These prolonged periods of abnormally high heat can be especially harmful as people turn up the air conditioning, which can lead to power outages, and if it’s been a dry spring or summer can cause wildfires.
+These prolonged periods of abnormally high heat can be especially harmful as people turn up the air conditioning.
+This can lead to power outages.
+If it’s been a dry spring or summer the heat can cause wildfires.

 Thunderstorms: Kansas is prone to thunderstorms, especially in the spring and early summer.
-The mostly flat terrain allows these destructive storms to spread quickly, but western and southern parts of the state receive much less rain than the rest of the state.
-In east and central Kansas, annual precipitation averages are much higher: about 42 inches in Olathe compared with about 18 inches in Elkhart.
+The mostly flat terrain allows these destructive storms to spread quickly.
+But western and southern parts of the state receive much less rain than the rest of the state.
+In east and central Kansas, annual precipitation averages are much higher: about 42 inches in Olathe.
+Elkhart gets about 18 inches.

-Heavy spring rains with lightning can pose a serious safety hazard, and can become supercell storms, unleashing hail, wildfire, flash floods, and tornadoes.
+Heavy spring rains with lightning can pose a serious safety hazard.
+Some become supercell storms, unleashing hail, wildfire, flash floods, and tornadoes.
 Floods are extremely dangerous, and occur every few years.
 It is important to note that the only way to obtain flood insurance is through the National Flood Insurance Program.
 Learn more about the NFIP here.

 Tornadoes: Kansas gained a reputation for twisters before The Wizard of Oz.
 For example, the 1955 Great Plains Tornado outbreak caused 46 tornadoes within two days, causing over 100 deaths.
 Tornadoes are the most damaging kind of storm.
 With winds over 200 MPH they can do tremendous damage.
-They are often accompanied by other storms, usually thunderstorms, they can bring about heavy rain, strong winds, lightning, hail, and even floods.
-According to the National Oceanic and Atmospheric Administration, Kansas averages 36 tornadoes per year, and the National Weather Service ranked Kansas as the #5 most tornado-prone state in 2012.
+They are often accompanied by other storms, usually thunderstorms.
+They can bring about heavy rain, strong winds, lightning, hail, and even floods.
+According to the National Oceanic and Atmospheric Administration, Kansas averages 36 tornadoes per year.
+The National Weather Service ranked Kansas as the #5 most tornado-prone state in 2012.